sunilemanjee/clinical-chat-bot/README.md

 ## Troubleshooting

+### Common Issues

+**Azure Service Connection Issues:**
+- Verify all environment variables are set correctly in `variables.env`
-- Ensure all Azure services are in supported regions
+- Check that your Azure services are in supported regions
+- Ensure your API keys have the correct permissions
+- Verify your Azure OpenAI deployment is active and accessible

+**Audio/Video Issues:**
-- Check microphone permissions in browser
+- Check microphone permissions in your browser
-- Verify environment variables are set correctly
+- Ensure you're using HTTPS in production (required for microphone access)
+- Try refreshing the page if audio doesn't work initially
+- Check browser console for WebSocket connection errors

+**Performance Issues:**
-- Monitor latency logs for performance issues
+- Monitor latency logs in the application interface
-- Review Azure service quotas and limits
+- Check Azure service quotas and limits
+- Verify your internet connection stability
+- Consider using a region closer to your users

+**Setup Issues:**
+- Ensure Python 3.7+ is installed
+- Verify virtual environment is activated
+- Check that all dependencies are installed correctly
+- Run `source ./setup_env.sh` before starting the application

 ## Contributing